In-N-Out: the gas cycle from dwarfs to spiral galaxies: Results

 We now examine the mass loading factor, $\eta$, as a function of redshift and halo mass.
 We obtain a more ``instantaneous" mass loading factor by taking the total mass lost only in the past gigayear at any given redshift and comparing it to the mass of stars formed over the same time period.
 While this is not truly instantaneous, it allows us to examine how this quantity has varied with cosmic time.
 We also examine $\eta$ as a function of circular velocity, as that is more straightforwardly relatable to recent models of the physics of outflow driving.
 In this case, ``circular velocity" refers to the circular velocity calculated at the virial radius from the total halo mass.

 Figure~\ref{fig:mass_massloading} shows the mass loading factors for the ejected material at four different redshifts, against the corresponding circular velocities at those redshifts.
 There is no discernible trend with redshift in either shape or amplitude.
-Fitting all the values together, we obtain a power-law fit of $\eta = \eta_0 v_{\rm circ}^{-2.2}$ for ejected material, roughly consistent with energy-driven winds \citep{Chevalier1985}.
+Fitting all the values together, we obtain a power-law fit of $\eta = \eta_0 v_{\rm circ}^{-2.2}$ for ejected material, roughly consistent with energy-driven winds \citep{Chevalier1985}. \csznote{ The best-fit slope is slightly shallower for the expelled case, because the baryonic disk mass decreases more rapidly with circular velocity than the total halo mass.
+The scatter is also less in the ejected case relative to the expelled, which is perhaps unsurprising since the physical driver of the outflows is from the disk.
+Overall, this scaling is consistent with the notion that the outflows in our simulations are being driven by supernova energy. }

 Cosmological simulations often have to assume a mass loading factor since they lack the resolution to directly generate outflows.
 The energy-driven scalings we predict are consistent with those assumed in state-of-the-art simulations that match observed properties of galaxies and the circum-galactic medium \citep{Dave2013,Ford13b,Vogelsberger2014,Genel2014}.
 They are, however, somewhat different than that predicted by the Feedback in Realistic Galaxies (FIRE) suite of zoom simulations that also self-consistently drive outflows; the FIRE simulations find a shallower dependence for $v_{\rm circ}>60$~km/s, and a steeper dependence for smaller systems~\citep{Muratov2015}.
 The amplitude is somewhat lower than typically assumed in cosmological runs; we predict that $\eta$ is unity for $v_{\rm circ}\approx 100$~km/s (i.e. $M_{\rm halo}\sim 10^{11}\Msun$), whereas such simulations typically assume unity mass loading at $M_{\rm halo}\sim 10^{12}\Msun$, corresponding to mass loading factors a factor of two smaller than typically assumed \citep[e.g.][]{Dave2013}.
 However, these mass loading factors are only calculated for the outflowing gas that is sufficiently energetic to be classified as ``ejected."
 If all the gas identified as leaving the disk is included, the scaling of the mass loading increases to values closer to those assumed in most cosmological simulations.